Local Regulations

 Required Documentation

-- Waste Disposal Records: Documents how and where waste materials were disposed of, ensuring compliance with regulations.
+- Waste Disposal Manifest: Documents the type and amount of waste disposed of, ensuring compliance with disposal regulations.

 Inspection Process

-- Pre-cleanup Assessment: Conduct a thorough assessment of the property to identify hazards and determine the scope of cleanup.
+- Pre-Cleanup Inspection: Conduct a thorough assessment of the property to identify hazardous materials and cleanup needs.

-- Final Inspection: After cleanup, perform a final inspection to verify that the property meets all cleanup standards and regulations.
+- Final Inspection: After cleanup, perform a final inspection to ensure all regulations are met and the site is safe for use.